How to Calculate GPA: Step-by-Step Guide (2025)

 What's a good GPA?

 This depends on your goals.
 Generally, a 3.0-3.5 is considered good, 3.5-3.8 very good, and 3.8+ excellent.
-Requirements vary for graduate programs, scholarships, and honor societies.
+Top graduate programs typically require 3.5+.
+Requirements vary for scholarships and honor societies.